Saki-Zhang/CSV-Query/README.txt

 3. For the JOIN command, the behavior of INNER JOIN in MySQL is applied.

 # Commands
-1. FROM command - The ​FROM​ command loads a CSV dataset from disk and prints its contents to standard output, preserving the same column ordering as the file.
+1. FROM command - The FROM command loads a CSV dataset from disk and prints its contents to standard output, preserving the same column ordering as the file.
-2. SELECT command - The ​SELECT​ command lets you pick particular columns from the loaded dataset and display only those.
+2. SELECT command - The SELECT command lets you pick particular columns from the loaded dataset and display only those.
-3. TAKE command - The ​TAKE​ command lets you limit the amount of output to display.
+3. TAKE command - The TAKE command lets you limit the amount of output to display.
-4. ORDERBY command - The ​ORDERBY​ command lets you sort the dataset by a single numeric column (and ​only numeric columns) in descending order.
+4. ORDERBY command - The ORDERBY command lets you sort the dataset by a single numeric column (and only numeric columns) in descending order.
-5. JOIN command - The ​JOIN​ command allows the user to combine two ​.csv​ datasets based on a common column.
-Multiple ​JOIN​ calls are also allowed.
+5. JOIN command - The JOIN command allows the user to combine two .csv datasets based on a common column.
+Multiple JOIN calls are also allowed.
-6. COUNTBY command - The ​COUNTBY​ command takes a single column name, and reduces the dataset to only two columns: the specified column after ​COUNTBY​, and a ​count​ column.
+6. COUNTBY command - The COUNTBY command takes a single column name, and reduces the dataset to only two columns: the specified column after COUNTBY, and a count column.

 # Examples
 >> FROM city.csv ORDERBY CityPop TAKE 7 SELECT CityName,CityPop